United Kingdom in the Eurovision Song Contest 1960: Eurovision Song Contest British Final

-The Eurovision Song Contest British Final was the national final organised by the BBC to select the United Kingdom's entry for the contest.
+The BBC organised the national final Eurovision Song Contest British Final to select its entry for the 1960 contest.
 The selection consisted of two semi-finals held on 2 February and 4 February 1960, and a final held on 6 February 1960.
 All three shows were broadcast on BBC Television presented by David Jacobs.

 The songs were evaluated by seven fifteen-member regional juries: the South of England, the Midlands, the North of England, Scotland, Wales, the West of England, and Northern Ireland.